 1994 - Dir Michael Almereyda

-Nadja's writer-director Michael Almeyreda displays a clear love of cigarettes, Universal pre-code horror, and the lesbian vampire movies of the 70s, with Gothic shots that wondrously fuse the downtown grit of NYC with the Universal pre-code Expressionism of Karl Freund.
-Structured like a loose remake of the 1935 Universal horror classic, Dracula's Daughter, there's also unambiguous references to The Vampire Lovers and Daughters of Darkness.
-The occasional lapses into pixelated imagery culled from a then-the-rage Fisher Price Pixelvision movie camera create a feeling of dreamy disconnect, reflecting perhaps the Nadja eye view (especially when she disappears into parallel dimensions, like Frodo when he puts on the ring) and making the rest of the film's grainy video-ish look seem like high grade nitrate by comparison.
+Nadja's writer-director Michael Almeyreda displays a clear love of the good things in life/death: cigarettes, Universal horror movies of the 30s-40s, and the lesbian vampire movies of the 70s.
+He wondrously fuses the downtown grit of NYC with the Universal pre-code Expressionism of Karl Freund within a narrative structured like a loose remake of the 1935 Universal horror classic, Dracula's Daughter, (the 'first' lesbian vampire movie) crossed with the more overtly sapphic Vampire Lovers and Daughters of Darkness.
+The occasional lapses into pixelated imagery, culled from a then-the-rage Fisher Price Pixelvision movie camera, create a feeling of dreamy disconnect, reflecting perhaps the Nadja eye view (especially when she disappears into parallel dimensions, becoming in a sense one of the unseen audience) and making the rest of the film's grainy video-ish look seem like high grade nitrate by comparison.
 It's under the Pixelvision we're treated to one of the hottest lesbian bite scenes ever.
-It's subtle, beautiful, strange, and outclasses Jean Rollin at his own game in one button.
-Even if heterosexuality triumphs in the end, it's hard to hate Martin Donovan.
+It's subtle, beautiful, strange, and it outclasses Jean Rollin at his own game in one button.
+Even if heterosexuality triumphs in the end, it's hard to hate Martin Donovan for he's truly man-crushable.
 (See also: Almereyda's classy and underrated The Eternal.)

 A GIRL WALKS HOME ALONE AT NIGHT

-2014 Dir Anna Lily AmirpourAt last there's an Iranian vampire love story, told in resonant black and white and set in "Bad City," actually amidst the graveyards and oil derricks of Bakersfield, CA., "pumping up money" as Hank Quinlan would say, or "blood" as vampire Plainview would say.
-A place where rock anthems are still and forever relevant, a timeless variation of the 80s, with Madonna on the walls and days are marked by a junkie father's itchy paranoia.
-"The first western Iranian vampire movie" has a startling doppelganger effect in Sheila Vand's similarity to the film's writer-director Ana Lily Amirpour, as a specter of feminist vengeance for oppressed women in Iran's repressive milieu.
-Wrapped in her black cape hijab like Dracula's cape (or Nadja's hood), she preys mainly on male predators, waiting until they've shot up heroin or done some lines of coke before making her move, all the better to get high off the blood (though this is never spelled out).
-Gauging their response to her silent staring and playfulness as she stalks and mirrors her quarry, not all men are fit for killing.
-Most just yammer away like spoiled vain children, figuring out how to come onto her or why she's shadowing them.
-All but young, insecure but semi-cool Arash (Arash Marandi), a Lynch-ish young go-getter forced to give up his prize car to dad's evil drug dealer, a giant, buff, coked-up, abusive tattooed pimp with a habit of sticking fingers in girls' mouths (big mistake).
-Thanks to a chain of events, Arash gets his car back, and a suitcase full of drugs and money.
-Even with his blood rich in ecstasy, though, after a costume rave, our girl holds off indulging, instead engaging in a slow motion moment, beautifully set to a madly whirling disco ball and White Lies' "Death," a perfect song to bring them together as it builds slowly from just another click track into emotional sweep and grandeur all the more special for seeming to come so guileless and true, the Let the Right One Inverse of Sixteen Candles: "I love the quiet of the nighttime / the sun is drowned in deathly seas / I can feel my heart beating as I speed from / the sense of time catching up with me."
-I've been listening to it on my phone ever since.
+2014 Dir Anna Lily AmirpourAt last there's an Iranian vampire love story, told in resonant black and white and set in "Bad City," (actually the graveyards and oil derricks of Bakersfield, CA.), "pumping up money" as Hank Quinlan would say, or "blood" as vampire Plainview would say.
+A place where rock anthems are still and forever relevant, a timeless variation of the 80s with Madonna posters on the walls and where the days are marked by a junkie father's itchy paranoia.
+"The first western Iranian vampire movie" has a startling new talent in Sheila Vand, perfect and strange as a specter of feminist vengeance for oppressed women in Iran's repressive milieu.
+Wrapped in her black hijab like Dracula's cape (or Nadja's hood), she preys mainly on male predators, waiting until they've shot up heroin or done some lines of coke before making her move, all the better to get high off the blood (though this is never spelled out).
+Gauging their response to her silent staring and playfulness as she stalks and mirrors her quarry, she knows all men are not fit for killing.
+Most just yammer away like spoiled vain children, figuring out how to come onto her or why she's shadowing them, and if so, they may die.
+The glass slipper right response comes from the young, insecure but semi-cool Arash (Arash Marandi), a go-getter forced to give up his prize car to dad's evil drug dealer, a giant, buff, coked-up, abusive tattooed pimp with a habit of sticking fingers in girls' mouths (big mistake).
+Even with his blood rich in ecstasy after a costume rave, our girl holds off indulging, instead engaging with him in a slow motion moment, beautifully set to a madly whirling disco ball and White Lies' "Death," a perfect song to bring them together as it builds slowly from just another click track into emotional sweep and grandeur all the more special for seeming to be coming so guilelessly true, "I love the quiet of the nighttime / the sun is drowned in deathly seas / I can feel my heart beating as I speed from / the sense of time catching up with me."
+It's the Let the Right One Inverse of Sixteen Candles:

 A lot of movies use pop songs, but how many 'get' the heady deep tissue impression pop music makes on the young, how the right songs come pouring from radios like poems conjured from their own unconscious, there to linger and associate this moment, this now, which has completely stopped, or at least slowed way down, with this song?
 Dazed and Confused, Perks of Being a Wallflower, Rushmore, The Big Chill, i.e. not very many.
-They all try though.
-A Girl Walks Home Alone might be the first where not only does a song enhance the mood, pages of dialogue are being beamed silently outwards while characters barely move and the music plays.
-In other words, it does what Jarmusch tries to.
+Most just try to force new songs from sister corporation labels down the synergy pipe--they don't get it.
+Kids dazzled by surging hormones are way better at feeling then analyzing or conveying their desires with any eloquence, so music fills the gap like a translator-cum-DJ wedding planner, and each song that does this hangs in the person's history like a combination scrapbook photo and emotional high replay.
+A Girl Walks Home Alone might be the first where pages of unspoken dialogue beams out between two quiet characters who barely move as the music plays.
+In other words, it does what Jarmusch hasn't been able to since Stranger than Paradise.

-Slight as it is, Amirpour's film sits nicely between the druggie black and white vampire girl genre, the Tom Waits graveyard at the edge of town junkyard LA beatnik vibe, and the 'down and out' black and white 16mm post-neorealist movement from the early 00s in South America vibe (as in Bolivia and Suddenly).
+Slight as it is, Amirpour's film sits nicely between the druggie black and white vampire girl genre, the Tom Waits graveyard at the edge of town junkyard LA beatnik Jarmuschia, and the 'down and out' black and white 16mm post-neorealist movement from the early 00s Argentina new wave (as in Bolivia and Suddenly).
 I would have dug it if the film slowly turned to color during the ecstasy scene, then slowly back down to black and white for the come-down, but I'm always hoping more films will try that.
 Or any, besides Coffin Joe's Awakening of the Beast (1969) and Wizard of Oz.
 God damn it.

-Either way, the film does nail exactly what ecstasy is like via the rush of blood in the ear sound editing and the way a teasing hottie will surround you with auric tentacles of come hither only to brush you off in an instant and send you reeling, with the double kick of heady intoxication and sudden, short-shock shame.
-And in its own way, Amirpour's film does it all one better, the slow motion really reflects the temerity of the moment, while we wait for Anash's hand to come out of a glove compartment and the slow drone music drives us onwards, we move into the future, tapping our typewriter train ride way to Annexia, Zentropa, and on and on, loyal as Oskar, doomed as Håkan before him, ready for our William Tell routine, one goddamned Seward asylum fly at a time... and no drug ever so sweet as to turn the city ever again to color...
+Either way, the film does nail exactly what ecstasy is like, capturing the rush of blood in the ear and the way a teasing hottie will surround you with auric tentacles of come-hither, leading you on only to brush you off the instant you bust a move, sending you reeling with the double kick of heady intoxication and sudden, short-shock shame.
+And in its own way, Amirpour's film does it all one better, the slow motion really reflects the temerity of the moment, while we wait for Anash's hand to come out of a glove compartment and the slow drone music drives us onwards, we move into the future, tapping our typewriter train ride way to Annexia, Zentropa, and on and on, loyal as Oskar, doomed as Håkan before him, ready for our William Tell routine, one goddamned Seward asylum fly at a time... but no drug so sweet as to turn the city again to color...